• Skip to primary navigation

 making-blueberry-almond-mini-pies

 Following that train, we could probably explain why almonds and blueberries work well together.
-We know benzaldehyde is responsible for that deeply almond flavour, and I'm quite sure it's also present in blueberries, at least to a small extent.
+We know benzaldehyde is responsible for that deep almond flavour, and I'm quite sure it's also present in blueberries, at least to a small extent.
 Is that why blueberries and almonds work so well together?
 I guess the short answer is maybe!
 Almonds go well with apricots, cherries, and many types of berries, all of which contain benzaldehyde.

 blueberry-almond-mini-pies

 In my mind, blueberries and marzipan are a delightful match.
-The British call pies filled with almond cream or frangipane and fruit (or jam) "bakewells," so I guess that's actually what these are.
+The British call pies filled with almond cream or frangipane and fruit (or jam) "Bakewells," so I guess that's actually what these are.
 I'm still calling them pie.
 If you aren't a fan of frangipane, you can always make these blueberry hand pies.
 Or you can always make blueberry white chocolate cookies.

 Mini-blueberry-almond-pies